rust-lang/reference/src/tokens.md

 128_i8;
 256_u8;

-// bin, hex and octal literals must have at least one digit
+// bin, hex, and octal literals must have at least one digit

 0b_;
 0b____;